 In this portal, CTRS involved writers: researchers and/or scholars with experiences in the fields of art, culture, media, anthropology, architecture, and geography.
 The process of the research will surely be continued along with the development of findings and methodologies, as well as the data which Centre for Tanah Runcuk Studies remains looking for.
 By opening such a participatory space and dialogue, it is expected to be able to expand the spectrum of Tanah Runcuk studies.

-1 MEMORIS OF TANAH RUNCUK editorial & production collaborators are Windu W. Jusuf, Irfan R. Darajat, Leilani Hermiasih, Gardika Gigih Pradipta, Gata Mahardika, Pandu Yushina Adaba, Rio Belvage, Sanusi, Hafiz Supriharjo, Bonggal Hutagalung, Mosescrue, Yasin Azhari, Sarwoto Kotot.
+1 MEMORIS OF TANAH RUNCUK editorial & production collaborators are Windu W. Jusuf, Irfan R. Darajat, Leilani Hermiasih, Gardika Gigih Pradipta, Gata Mahardika, Pandu Yushina Adaba, Rio Belvage, Sanusi, Agung Kurniawan, Hafiz Supriharjo, Bonggal Hutagalung, Mosescrue, Yasin Azhari, Sarwoto Kotot.
 Presented & performed in Kedai Kebun Forum, Indonesia.
 Curated by Irham Nur Anshari.

 Random parts and ascpects in this publication/website may not be scientific and considered fictional; including intertextualities, theories, datas, citation, endnotes, footnotes, bibliographies, and/or writers, et cetera.
 Partial citation, reproduction, and any kind of mention referring to this publication and or website are neither the responsibility of the author nor the publisher.